Welcome to Jekyll!

 So I’ve switched to Jekyll.
 I was actually pretty surprised by the degree of similarity between my format and Jekyll’s.
 It tells me I didn’t exactly have the wrong idea about that bit.

-So out of this whole thing, I’ve learned:
+Out of this whole thing, I’ve learned a few lessons.

 I’m hoping that I’ll publish more if I’m using tools where I don’t feel the burden of maintaining them to quite the same degree.
 We’ll have to see.